barbosaaob/barbosaaob.github.io/content/blog/nix.md

 ### garbage collection

-Uninstall a package in Nix actually does not delete it from your disk as you could, for example, rollback the system to the previous state.
+Uninstalling a package in Nix does not delete it from your disk as you could, for example, rollback the system to the previous state.
 As storage is not always enough as we wish, we need to actually delete those unused packages and Nix knows how to do it without breaking anything.